- St Paul, MN

 - Survivor: Invasive (Infiltrating) Ductal Carcinoma

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 6 years ago, Female, Age: 67, Stage II, HER2 Positive: Yes, ER Positive: Yes, PR Positive: No
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 6 years ago, Female, Age: 67, Stage II, HER2 Positive: Yes, ER Positive: Yes, PR Positive: No

 - View this journey (8 Experiences)